mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 * Configurations
 1. Accessibility of the behaviours can be changed from the database level.
 As an example, If Regular users also needed to see the bid history, we can simply change it from the "user_role_data_group" table.
-Fist find the row where "user_role_id" equals "Regular" role id, and "data_group_id" equals "bid_history" data group id. (if you see the ER diagram, you will quickly get it!).
+Fist find the row where "user_role_id" equals "Regular" role id, and "data_group_id" equals "bid_history" data group id. (if you see the class diagram in the "images" folder, you will quickly get it!).
 Then change the "canRead" permission from 0 to 1.
 Now you can see "Regular" users also see the "Bid History" button in the Item Details page.

 * Security & Accessibility
 1. As mentioned in the Configurations section menu items and front end pages are configurable from the database.